VeronicaLobos/MoviWeb-App/README.md

     provides valid data before submitting the form.
  - Deletion confirmation for movies and users to prevent accidental deletions.
+ - Redirection (with Javascript) to the home page after deleting a movie.
  - The API fetches movie data from the OMDb API using the omdb_data_fetcher module (requires an API key).
  - SSR (Server-Side Rendering) is used to render HTML jinja2